-You can digital copies of all growth charts on our landing page.
+You can find digital copies of all growth charts from our main page.

 What can the charts tell us?

-By plotting a child's growth on the chart, we can see whether it is following the expected pattern.
+By plotting a child's growth on the chart, we can see whether she or he is following the expected pattern.

 Who are the charts for?